origo-map/origo-documentation/content/settings.md

 ---|---|---
 `name` | string | Name of the group that identifies the group.
 Each name must be unique.
 `title` | string | A title for the group.
 The title is visible for the user in the legend control.
+`abstract` | short description of the group.
+Adds a show info button to the layer in legend.
+Optional.
 `expanded` | boolean | Whether the group should be expanded not.
 Used by the legend control.
 Default is false.
 `groups` | array | Array of group objects defining subgroups.
 Optional.